EduMIPS64/edumips64/docs/user/en/src/source-files-format.rst

 The size of immediate values is limited by the number of bits that are available in the bit encoding of the instruction.

+When 16-bit immediates can be used, for example in ALU I-Type instructions, it's also possible to use as an immediate value a memory label.
+The assembler will put as immediate value the memory address the label points to.

 You can use standard MIPS assembly aliases to address the first 32 registers, appending the alias to one of the standard register prefixes like "r", "\$" and "R".
 See the next table.